Popularised by shows like The IT Crowd, it’s a question thats become a joke, a meme, a clich: Have you tried turning it off and again?

-Turning your modem back on would then have it acquire new information i.e. start a new session when reconnecting to the ISPs network.
+Turning your modem back on would then allow it to acquire new information i.e. start a new session when reconnecting to the ISP’s network.

 On a final note, it’s important to note that doing a power cycle (or a reboot) is not the same as doing a reset.
 So if you see a little button on your WiFi router that says reset, don’t push it if you’re just looking to do a power cycle.

 A reset typically means reverting the device to its original default factory settings and erasing any updates, new passwords, or any configurations you’ve made to it since you took it out of the box.